yubobo/cdap/client/README.rst

 Components
 ==========

-The Java Client API allows you to interact with the following Reactor components:
+The Java Client API allows you to interact with these Reactor components:

 - **ApplicationClient:** interacting with applications
 - **DatasetClient:** interacting with Datasets